Hack the Trello UI for a Cleaner, Pleasing, Distraction-Free Web Experience

 • Trello has too many distracting “free trial” buttons and banners.

-• The column colours are gray and boring.
+• The column colors are gray and uninspiring.

 • There is no black or charcoal background option.